chelnak/vRAAPIClient/docs/catalog_service.md

 Return all resources that are available to the current user.

 ###Parameters
-* show[string] = This determines what is returned.
+* [string]show = This determines what is returned.
 Use json to return a json object or table to return a table.
 This parameter is not mandatory.

 By default this function will return a table containing the id and name of the